 - Decrease the risk of heart disease

 - Increase nutrients

-If you’ve been struggling to lose weight on a vegan diet follow the tips above!
+If you’ve struggled to lose weight on a vegan diet, follow the tips above!

 More helpful vegan weight loss tips and recipes!